BUDGETUnion Budget 2021: Impact on Individual Tax payers

 (New Scheme) **

-# For individuals other than senior citizen (less than 60 years) and super senior citizen (less than 80 years)
+# For individuals other than senior citizens (less than 60 years) and super senior citizens (less than 80 years)

-** For all individuals irrespective of age.
-It shall be noted that if a person opts to pay tax as per ‘New Scheme’, certain deduction and exemptions available shall need to be forgone.
+** For all individuals, irrespective of age.
+It shall be noted that if a person opts to pay tax as per ‘New Scheme’, certain deductions and exemptions available shall need to be forgone.

 Taxable Income For Senior Citizens – 60 Years or more & Tax Rates: